Westchester DWI Lawyer /

 If you find yourself being arrested for a DWI charge, the most important thing is that you don’t incriminate yourself any further.
 Do not admit to anything, including having drank any alcohol.
 You are not required to talk to the police officer.
 Don’t try to talk the officer out of arresting you.
 If the officer has already taken out the cuffs, the decision has already been made.
 It’s much more likely that you’ll say something that will hurt your case than that you’ll convince the officer to change his or her mind.
 You have the right to remain silent.
 This is the time to use it.

 Once you’ve been arrested, it’s time for you to start thinking of how you’re going to defend yourself.
 If you’ve been arrested for DWI, the District Attorney’s Office is already preparing the case against you.
 You need a plan to defend yourself and a solid understanding of your options.
-Talk to a skilledto figure out what to do to make the best of your situation.
+Talk to a skilled charged with a DUI, you can get legal representation from Mike as well.to figure out what to do to make the best of your situation.
+If you’ve been

-It’s important to secure legal counsel quickly in a Westchester DWI case to ensure you have strong legal representation from the moment you’re arrested.
-Since 2014, the Criminal defense attorney Michael Litman has been defending his clients since 2007: we have the knowledge and the experience to help with all your DWI defense needs.
-If you have questions or need to set up a consultation, contact us online or call us today.
-Our firm will work with you from the arraignment all the way through to the trial.Michael D. Litman has been representing the criminal defense needs of the citizens of White Plains, Westchester County and the New York Metro area.
+It’s important to secure legal counsel quickly in a DWI case to ensure you have strong legal representation from the moment you’re arrested.
+Since 2014, defending his clients since 2007: we have the knowledge and the experience to help with all your DWI defense needs.
+If you have questions or need to set up a consultation, contact us online or call us at 914-600-3168 today.
+Our firm will work with you from the arraignment all the way through to the trial.Michael D. Litman has been representing those charged with a DWI in White Plains, Westchester County and the New York Metro area.
+Westchester DWI attorney Mike Litman has been